ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

   * Lifecycle rule - Specify when transition from one storage tier to another and when to expire
   * Backup vault - Where to place created recovery points in, for organization

+# 2. Service and Personal Health Dashboard

+Encountered in TD exams

+* [Service Health dashboard](https://status.aws.amazon.com/) displays the health of AWS services by Region.
+* Personal Health Dashboard offers an account-specific view of AWS services health status
+  * Can be integrated with CloudWatch Events which in turn can trigger Lambda events for remediation.